Editors: This post by Tik, written in September 2017, focuses on the criteria developed, by Dr. Jay Lifton, for identifying sociological cults.

 Today, I daresay, hardly anyone would classify the Mormons as cultic, especially since Mitt Romney’s bid for high office.
 And, to that point, most serious religious scholars of are of the mind that early Christianity was considered nothing more than a splinter cult of Judaism by the ruling Romans.

-Thus my use of the terms authoritarian group, or sociological cult, rather the word cult when describing MCM.
+Thus my use of the terms authoritarian group, or sociological cult, rather than just the pre-fix cult when describing MCM.

 Theology, as I wrote, matters not as to whether a group is a sociological cult, except as a mechanism for controlling members.
 Theology does NOT decide whether a group is an authoritarian or a sociological cult.